COVID-19: Here's Brand-New Breakdown Of Long Island Cases By Community

 - Shelter Island: 42.

-Two hundred and fifty-one COVID-19 patients were discharged from New York hospitals, as the total dropped to 7,352 still being treated statewide, down by more than 500 a week ago.
-There are 1,402 patients in ICU, and 941 are currently intubated.
+The seven-day average positivity rate in New York has dropped to 4.04 percent, the lowest since Nov.
+30, representing 35 days of consecutive decline in the number.

-Statewide, there have been 1,504,286 confirmed COVID-19 cases in New York out of more than 34.3 million tested.
-There have been 36,743 virus-related deaths reported since the pandemic began.
+Two hundred and seventy-four COVID-19 patients were discharged from New York hospitals, as the total being treated dropped to 7,068 still being treated statewide, down by more than 700 a week ago.
+There are 1,358 patients in ICU, and 869 are currently intubated.

-"Until the day the war is won and everyone who wants one has the vaccine, we must continue to practice the guidelines we know work," Cuomo added.
-"Washing your hands, wearing a mask, and avoiding gatherings.
-I know we will remain New York Tough and see that day together."
+Statewide, a total of 1,512,690 positive COVID-19 cases have been confirmed out of 34.5 million tests that have been administered.
+There have been a total of 36,882 virus-related deaths since the beginning of the pandemic.

 Click here to sign up for Daily Voice's free daily emails and news alerts.